Q.1: What is the prostate?

 Q.27: What are the signs of urinary incontinence?

 A.27: Urinary incontinence after prostatectomy varies according to the individual.
 It may last for a few weeks to several months after the surgery.
 The loss of urine may be abundant for some, but minor for others.
 Urine leakage often occurs at the end of the day and is often triggered by stress or fatigue.
+Incontinence can fade over time, but may be permanent in a small number of patients (5-10%).

 Q.28: How to prevent urinary incontinence?